 The FASB has also issued Statement of Financial Accounting Standards Nos.
-151, "Inventory Costs"; 152, "Accounting for Real Estate Time-Sharing Transactions"; and 153, "Exchanges of Nonmonetary Assets."
+151, "Inventory Costs"; 152, "Accounting for Real Estate Time-Sharing Transactions"; 153, "Exchanges of Nonmonetary Assets"; and Interpretation No. 47, "Accounting for Conditional Asset Retirement Obligations."
 SFAS 151 requires that abnormal amounts of idle facility expense, freight, handling costs and spoilage be recognized as period charges and becomes effective in fiscal 2006.
 SFAS 152 requires that real estate time-sharing transactions be accounted for pursuant to the AICPA Statement of Position, "Accounting for Real Estate Time-Sharing Transactions" rather than SFAS 66 and SFAS 67 and becomes effective in fiscal 2006.
 SFAS No. 153 replaces the exception from fair value measurement for nonmonetary exchanges of similar productive assets with an exception for exchanges that do not have commercial substance and becomes effective in fiscal 2006.
-The company does not believe that the adoption of SFAS 151, SFAS 152 and SFAS 153 will have a material effect on the company's consolidated financial position, results of operations or cash flows.
+Interpretation 47 clarifies when certain asset retirement obligations should be recognized and becomes effective in fiscal 2006.
+The company does not believe that the adoption of SFAS 151, SFAS 152, SFAS 153 and Interpretation 47 will have a material effect on the company's consolidated financial position, results of operations or cash flows.

 The FASB also issued SFAS 123R, "Share-Based Payment."
-SFAS 123R requires that compensation costs relating to share-based payment transactions be recognized in the financial statements based upon fair value, eliminates the option to continue to account for such compensation under APB Opinion No. 25 and becomes effective in the company's fourth quarter of fiscal 2005.
+SFAS 123R requires that compensation costs relating to share-based payment transactions be recognized in the financial statements based upon fair value, eliminates the option to continue to account for such compensation under APB Opinion No. 25 and, pursuant to SEC Release 33-8568, becomes effective in the first quarter of fiscal 2006.
 The company intends to adopt this pronouncement using modified prospective application and previously reported operating results and earnings per share amounts will remain unchanged.
 As permitted by SFAS 123, the company currently accounts for compensation costs related to stock options under Opinion 25.
 Upon adoption, SFAS 123R will result in additional compensation cost recognized in the income statement (see Note 3), and changes the manner of presenting certain tax benefits in the statement of cash flows.
-Operating results of future periods will be affected by compensation cost attributable to the fair value of unvested options at the date of SFAS 123R adoption (approximately \$900,000 for unvested options outstanding as of December 31, 2004) and the fair value of subsequent option grants as determined pursuant to SFAS 123R.
+Operating results of future periods will be affected by compensation cost attributable to the fair value of unvested options at the date of SFAS 123R adoption (approximately \$600,000 for unvested options outstanding as of March 31, 2005) and the fair value of subsequent option grants as determined pursuant to SFAS 123R.
 Fair value and related compensation cost for stock options under SFAS 123R will be based upon a number of estimates including the expected term of the option, risk-free interest rates for the expected term, expected dividend-yield of the underlying stock and the expected volatility in the price of the underlying stock.
 Fair value and related compensation cost estimates for stock options will also be dependent on the number of options granted and the market price of the underlying stock at the date of grant.